Our Pastoral Vision:

 Each child will have a supportive and caring tutor to help ease any worries and is a key point of contact should parents need to get in touch with the school.
 The role of the tutor is crucial in helping to develop well-rounded, happy, and healthy young adults.
 Our dedicated team of teachers are on hand throughout the school day to offer support and guidance to worried or anxious pupils, as well as lending a friendly ear if the day is not going as planned.

-Miss O’Riordan’s Pastoral Office is designed to be a safe and friendly space where pupils can come should they need to seek any support, guidance, and/or help.
-Miss O’Riordan offers an ‘open door policy’ where students can drop in and talk about any concerns or successes they may be experiencing.
+Mrs O’Riordan’s Pastoral Office is designed to be a safe and friendly space where pupils can come should they need to seek any support, guidance, and/or help.
+Mrs O’Riordan offers an ‘open door policy’ where students can drop in and talk about any concerns or successes they may be experiencing.

 We recognise that there will be times when people need support.
 The positive relationship between children, parents, friends, the community, and school are fundamental in developing a well-rounded member of society.
 If you would like to let the school know of any issues you are facing or would like any school support, please contact your form tutor or the pastoral lead teacher.